internet-identity-labs/NFID-SDK/example/README.md

 #### `yarn start`

-to run the production build.
+requires `yarn build` first and runs the production build.

 #### `yarn ic:deploy`

-TODO: be more specific

-deploys your canisters to your local network
+deploys the example backend canisters to your local network